Importance of mass and enthalpy conservation in the modeling of titania nanoparticles flame synthesis: Results in 1D non-premixed counterflow configuration

-In Figure \ref{fig:1dcf_grionestep_hk_ticl4_25e-2_alpha600}, the enthalpies of the respective gas and particle phases are plotted for the 1D counterflow flame of Figure \ref{fig:1dcf_grionestep_flame_ticl4_25e-2_alpha600}.
+In Fig. \ref{fig:1dcf_grionestep_hk_ticl4_25e-2_alpha600}, the enthalpies of the respective gas and particle phases are plotted for the 1D counterflow flame of Fig. \ref{fig:1dcf_grionestep_ticl4_25e-2_alpha600}.
 As in the premixed case, one can see that the enthalpy of the particle phase represents a non-negligible part of the enthalpy of the mixture in the counterflow flame.
-However, a much higher injected TiCl$_{4}$ mass fraction -- 25\,$\%`$ -- is necessary compared to the premixed case -- 5\,$\%$ -- to observe a comparable relative contribution of TiO$_{2}$ enthalpy to the mixture enthalpy.
-This is because the absolute value of CH$_{4}$ specific enthalpy at $500$\,K is one order of magnitude larger than the specific enthalpies of O$_{2}$ and N$_{2}$, so that the relative contribution of TiO$_{2}$ appears lower, although the absolute contribution in the counterflow flame -- $\sim -10^{10}$ at $25\,\%$ TiCl$_{4}$ -- is consistent with that observed in the premixed flame -- $\sim -2 \cdot 10^{9}$ at $5\,\%$ TiCl$_{4}$.
+However, a much higher injected TiCl$_{4}$ mass fraction -- 25\,$\%$ -- is necessary compared to the premixed case -- 5\,$\%$ -- to observe a comparable relative contribution of TiO$_{2}$ enthalpy to the mixture enthalpy.
+This is because the absolute value of CH$_{4}$ specific enthalpy at $500$\,K is one order of magnitude larger than the specific enthalpies of O$_{2}$ and N$_{2}$, so that the relative contribution of TiO$_{2}$ appears lower.
+However, the absolute contribution in the counterflow flame -- approximately $-10^{10}$ ergs.g$^{-1}$ at $25\,\%$ TiCl$_{4}$ -- is consistent with the value observed in the premixed flame -- approximately $-2 \cdot 10^{9}$ ergs.g$^{-1}$ at $5\,\%$ TiCl$_{4}$.

 It is worth noting that no convergence issues were encountered for this configuration when using the non-energy-conserving model.
-Indeed, while in the premixed flame the boundary conditions are constrained by the conservation of total enthalpy, in the counterflow flame no such constraint exists owing to the lateral heat loss.
+Indeed, while in the premixed flame the boundary conditions are constrained by the conservation of total enthalpy, in the counterflow flame no such constraint exists due to the lateral heat loss.

+In Fig. \ref{fig:1dcf_grionestep_temperature_alpha600_ticl4_5e-1_Comp_Cons_nonCons} we compare the temperature profiles obtained with the energy-conserving model and the non-energy-conserving model -- see subsection \ref{subsec:enthalpy} -- while applying the mass-conserving model in both cases.
+As expected these profiles differ from each other in the region where nanoparticles are present.
+The differences in temperatures observed can locally reach 66\,\%.
+The width of the flame front is also not correctly predicted by the non-conservative model, which induces an artificial thinning of the flame.

+In Fig. \ref{fig:1dcf_grionestep_temperature_alpha600_ticl4_5e-1_Comp_Cons_nonCons_Z} the same temperature profiles are plotted as a function of the mixture fraction $Z$.
+The flame structure is notably modified also in the mixture fraction space, as the maximum temperatures differ between the two formulations.

+The TiCl$_{4}$, TiO$_{2}$ and Cl$_{2}$ mole fraction profiles, shown in Fig. \ref{fig:1dcf_grionestep_xtio2_alpha600_ticl4_5e-1_Comp_Cons_nonCons}, are also drastically affected by the conservation of enthalpy: the titania profile in particular is much narrower with the non-conservative model, which implies that the conversion yield is underpredicted.
+The combustion products, shown in Fig. \ref{fig:1dcf_grionestep_yh2o_alpha600_ticl4_5e-1_Comp_Cons_nonCons} are also affected, with about 13 \,\% relative error on H$_{2}$O mass fraction, and about 30\,\% relative error on CO$_{2}$ and CO mass fractions.